LukeGrahamLandry/franca/devlog.md

 - made Target.caller_saved a bit mask instead of an array
 - un-#target_os: find_os_libc_dylib, query_cli_args, get_executable_path, apple_thread_jit_write_protect, do_signals
   raw_create_thread, wake, wait
+- so without #target_os, i need a new way of implementing query_current_os.
+  - i don't want to have the backend just have an op for it. eventually i might want it to not only target one at once (tho that's hard because they have diferetnt ABIs as well)
+  - first idea was try to find a syscall number that does different things everywhere so you could do it and look at the error number you get back or something but didn't find a good one before i got bored.
+  - macos passes `char **apple` extra env vars as fourth parameter to main. maybe could do something with that.
+  - for now doing something super hacky with which arguments are passed to the entry point, cause on macos the blessed interface is a c-like main(argc, argv, envp) but on linux-amd64, the kernel passes those on the stack so the regisers values don't have the same pattern of pointer-ness. seems to work? probably going to suck so bad to debug later when something breaks that assumption.
+  - the other problem is where to store it after startup. putting in the dynamic environment seems like what you want but it sucks if you can't produce it out of the void in callbacks. putting it in a static doesn't really work because you need to set it to the host in comptime but if that ends up in your binary it breaks repro. well maybe it's fine, just have a bake_relocatable_value that zeroes it and then the first thing the entry point does is set it back again. but then you need to be super careful not to do anything in comptime code before its initializer can be compiled. and linking different modules together won't work because only one guy will set their own static in the entry point. could do both, get it from dynenv but keep a static around to referesh it in case of emergencies? it feels kinda gross for push_zeroed_dynamic_context() to set it for you but otherwise it's super annoying to remember.
+  - was afraid that thing with the arguments would mess up running a .frc of a main() program but it's fine because entry_sym is the user main() not the wrapped main that goes in a real exe (even tho it's still in there).

 ## (Jun 13)